 In May 2015, we entered into a Credit Agreement (the "Credit Agreement") with several financial institutions, and Wells Fargo Bank, National Association, as administrative agent.
 The Credit Agreement provides for a \$225.0 million revolving credit facility, which can be increased upon our request up to \$300.0 million, subject to the terms and conditions of the Credit Agreement.
 The revolving credit facility matures on May 26, 2018.
-Prior to each annual anniversary of the Credit Agreement, we may request a one year extension of the maturity date.
+Prior to each annual anniversary of the Credit Agreement, we may request a one-year extension of the maturity date.
 The Credit Agreement is guaranteed by each of our subsidiaries having gross assets equal to or greater than \$500,000.
-Prior to the occurrence of a trigger event under the Credit Agreement, the revolving credit facility will be unsecured except that the facility will be secured by a first priority lien in land held for development, lots under development and/or finished lots with an aggregate land value of at least \$35.0 million.
-As of June 30, 2015, the borrowing base was \$225.0 million, of which \$162.5 million was outstanding, \$3.7 million represents letter of credit assurances, and \$58.8 million was available to borrow.
+Prior to the occurrence of a trigger event under the Credit Agreement, the revolving credit facility is unsecured except that the facility is secured by a first priority lien in land held for development, lots under development and/or finished lots with an aggregate land value of at least \$35.0 million.
+As of September 30, 2015, the borrowing base was \$225.0 million, of which \$170.0 million was outstanding, \$3.4 million represents letter of credit assurances, and \$51.6 million was available to borrow.

 Interest on borrowings under the Credit Agreement is paid monthly at LIBOR plus 3.50%.
-At June 30, 2015, LIBOR was 0.19%.
+The Credit Agreement applicable margin for LIBOR loans ranges from 3.00% to 3.50% based on leverage ratio.
+At September 30, 2015, LIBOR was 0.20%.

-The Credit Agreement contains various financial covenants including a tangible net worth ratio; a leverage ratio; a minimum liquidity amount; and an EBITDA to interest expense ratio.
-The Credit Agreement also prohibits us from making any investments, other than as permitted under the Credit Agreement.
+The Credit Agreement contains various financial covenants, including a tangible net worth ratio, a leverage ratio, a minimum liquidity amount, and an EBITDA to interest expense ratio.
+The Credit Agreement also prohibits us from making any investments except as permitted under the Credit Agreement.
 In addition, the Credit Agreement contains various covenants that, among other restrictions, limit the amount of our additional debt.
-At June 30, 2015, we were in compliance with all of the covenants contained in the Credit Agreement.
+At September 30, 2015, we were in compliance with all of the covenants contained in the Credit Agreement.